AxolotlClient/AxolotlClient-API/docs/tcp/v1/clientToServer/0x10_send_message.md

 ## ID 0x10

 Sent to the server after sending a message from a chat window.
-No server response.
+The server should send the message to all online members of this channel.

 <table>
     <thead>